averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 Before starting, make sure you have:

 1. **APIM deployed in a VNet** with public network access disabled
-2. **A subnet for Private Link Service** in your Azure VNet (can be same or different VNet as APIM)
+2. **A subnet for Private Link Service** in your Azure VNet (can be same or different VNet as APIM and can be an existing subnet)
 3. **VNet peering** configured if APIM is in a different VNet (optional if same VNet)
 4. **Contributor permissions** on the resource groups for both networking and Fabric
 5. **Fabric workspace** where you'll create the Managed Private Endpoint

-> **Note:** With the `-DestinationIPAddress` parameter, Azure handles routing automatically.
-You don't need to configure User Defined Routes (UDRs) manually.

 ### Step 1: Create the Private Link Service (Direct Connect Mode)